 Neither Eric, nor any of the later vengeful souls from the comics or films of The Crow, are ever referred to as "The Crow".
 The title refers to the bird that brings them back to life.
 They go by the names they held in life, if anything (though the crow in the original comic constantly refers to Eric as "Musician" or "Kid").

-In the TV series, "Crows" are what the series calls the "good" avenger-type revenants like Eric, whereas the "evil" sadist/hedonist-type revenants are referred to as "Snakes".
+In the TV series The Crow: Stairway to Heaven, "Crows" are what the series calls the "good" avenger-type revenants like Eric, whereas the "evil" sadist/hedonist-type revenants are referred to as "Snakes".

 Eric actually does refer to himself as "The Crow" in the comic when speaking to police, although it's more of a thinly veiled clue than a superhero alter-ego.
 (His last words, heard by the police captain, were "The crow said don't look!")